Smoked Korean-Style BBQ Pork Tenderloin

 Directions

 - Add the pork tenderloins to the marinade, ensuring they are fully coated.
+Drizzle barbecue sauce over top.

 - Maintain the smoker temperature and add more wood chips/chunks as needed to generate smoke.

-- Smoke the pork for approximately 1 to 1.5 hours, or until the internal temperature reaches about 135 F. Use a meat thermometer to monitor the temperature.
+- Smoke the pork for approximately 1 to 1.5 hours, or until the internal temperature reaches 135 F. Use a meat thermometer to monitor the temperature.

 - While the pork is cooking, place the reserved marinade in a pot on the stove and bring it to a simmer, stirring occasionally.
+Stir in honey or maple syrup for extra sweetness and a glossy finish.
+Simmer the glaze for about 5 to 10 minutes, or until it thickens slightly and coats the back of a spoon.
+Remove from heat.

 - Remove the smoked and glazed pork tenderloins from the smoker and place them on a cutting board.
+Tent loosely with foil and let them rest for 10 to 15 minutes.

 - Slice the pork tenderloins into medallions and serve hot.
 Garnish with sesame seeds and sliced green onions.